-Last updated on March 9, 2024
+Last updated on September 7, 2024

 In essence, backgammon strategy involves hitting blots, securing points and racing.
 Almost all backgammon players could improve their game simply by hitting blots and securing points more often.
 In this Deluxe Backgammon post for beginners, we will take look at the tactics of priming and slotting.

 To get ahead in the pip count you need to avoid getting your checkers hit.
 If you are continually trying to re-enter from the bar you will fall further behind in the race.
 In order to protect your checkers from hits from your opponent, you need to secure points.
 To secure a point on the board, you need to move two or more of your checkers onto the point.
 Not only does a secure point prevent your checkers from being hit, but they also act as a barrier to your opponent.
-Furthermore, if string a consecutive series of secure points together you create an even more unsurpassable barrier.
+Furthermore, if you string a consecutive series of secure points together you create an even more unsurpassable barrier.
 In backgammon terminology, a series of secure points is known as a prime.

 Primes